ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma. Use the menu to see other pages.

-When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, your child’s doctor will talk with you about treatment options.
 The treatment plan may involve chemotherapy, but it depends on how much of the tumor can be surgically removed, where the cancer recurred, and the treatment the child received previously.
 Often, new experimental treatments in clinical trials for recurrent rhabdomyosarcoma are offered at specialized centers.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Children with recurrent cancer sometimes experience emotions such as disbelief or fear.
-Parents and their families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
+Parents and their families are encouraged to talk with their child's health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.